Grand Theft Auto Online: Development

-In early 2021, a user known as "t0st" reported they had found a way to reduce the loading times of Grand Theft Auto Online by up to 70% with an unofficial patch.
-Rockstar affirmed that the patch improved these load times, and officially included this patch into the game in March 2021 update, and thanked the user for the discovery, awarding them from their Bug Bounty program.
+In early 2021, a user known as "t0st" reported that they had found a way to reduce the loading times of Grand Theft Auto Online by up to 70% with an unofficial patch.
+Rockstar affirmed that the patch improved the game's load times, and officially implemented it through an update released in March 2021.
+They also thanked the user for the discovery, awarding them from their Bug Bounty program.

-A standalone version of Grand Theft Auto Online was released alongside the enhanced version of Grand Theft Auto V for PlayStation 5 and Xbox Series X/S on 15 March 2022; it was free on the former for the first three months.
-In addition to graphical enhancements and various quality of life improvements, this version features some exclusive content, such as new vehicles, an auto shop called Hao's Special Works where select vehicles can be upgraded for elite driving performances, and the Career Builder, which provides players with enough in-game currency to set up one of four businesses upon creating a new character.
+A standalone version of Grand Theft Auto Online was released alongside the enhanced version of Grand Theft Auto V for the PlayStation 5 and Xbox Series X/S on 15 March 2022; it was free on the former for the first three months.
+In addition to graphical enhancements and various quality-of-life improvements, this version features some exclusive content, such as new vehicles, an auto shop called Hao's Special Works where select vehicles can be upgraded for elite driving performances, and the Career Builder, which provides players with enough in-game currency to set up one of four businesses upon creating a new character.
 For a limited time, players could permanently transfer their progress from the previous generation consoles; earned in-game money could only be transferred across the same console family (PlayStation 4 to PlayStation 5, or Xbox One to Xbox Series X/S).
-On 4 March 2025, all the exclusive content from this version of the game was made available on PC through a free update.
+On 4 March 2025, all the content from this version of the game was made available for PC through a free upgrade.